DCAN-Labs/loes-scoring-2/doc/future_research/kaggle.md

-# Google Research Competitions Involving the Brain
+# Kaggle Research Competitions Involving the Brain

 Ideas from these competitions and the winning solutions could possibly be used in future MIDB projects.